purbon/elasticsearch-crystal/README.md

 # elasticsearch-crystal

-## Work in Progress, this aims to be a general client to elasticsearch
+## Work in Progress
-## for crystal-lang, the programming language.
+this aims to be a general client to elasticsearch for crystal-lang, the programming language.

 ## Installation